 It’s important that all eligible organizations claim funding through the American Rescue Plan, as it can help them reopen, stay open and enhance health, safety and security on-site – a benefit that can last well beyond the global pandemic.

 As with the CARES Act, many life safety and security solutions qualify for funding under the American Rescue Plan.
 Creating a safe and secure environment means being able to mitigate health and safety risks by deploying solutions that, for example:

 - Allow entities to screen individuals for masks and potential health concerns

 - Enhance emergency communications through mass notification or fire alarm signaling

-Other measures of safety may include implementing intrusion detection, video surveillance, access control, gunshot or weapons detection, or other means to help keep facilities and campus environments safe.
+Other measures of safety may include implementing intrusion detection, video surveillance, access control, fire alarms, visitor management systems, gunshot or weapons detection, or other means to help keep facilities and campus environments safe.

 Additionally, as a reminder, Alyssa’s Law – a federal mandate requiring all public elementary and secondary schools be equipped with silent panic alert systems – is being drafted.
 While the legislation mandates the implementation of emergency communications, as of this writing, there is no plan to provide federal funding to implement this technology.